 Stroll along the coastal road

 Wherever I go, I am still the Queen of England, greeted and enthusiastically challenged by the locals.
 "Hello, mister!
-Hello, mister! " (In Indonesia, all foreigners are given "mister", whether they are men or women.)
-I distribute small gestures to the right and to the left, as I know how to do so well, and I continue on my way.
+Hello, mister! » (In Indonesia they give "mister" to all foreigners, both men and women).
+I distribute small hand gestures to the right and left, as I know how to do so well, and I continue on my way.

-Just before a rickety bridge, vague imitation of that of the river Kwai, I opt for the small road on the left, which goes down to the "Pantai", the beach, affirms a guy to whom I ask my way.
-And I discover there, down a tiny village full of goats, cows and children, a village where no one speaks English, a beautiful, perfect beach.
-A bow of black sand, real sand, without any stones in it, surrounded by small cliffs.
+Just before a rickety bridge, a vague imitation of the Kwaï river bridge, I choose the small road on the left: it goes down towards the "pantai"...on the beach, a guy says to me and I ask him for directions.
+And I discover there, below a tiny village full of goats, cows and children, a village where nobody speaks English, a beautiful, perfect beach.
+An arc of black sand, real sand, without any stones in it, surrounded by small cliffs.

 There are the fishing boats, and a busy family emptying the nets, watching me curiously.
-The exchange will be limited, given the small extent of my Bahasa Indonesia.
-The teenager who puts the net in the big bag that holds him two little children speaks English as badly as me Indonesian.
+The exchange will be limited, given the small extent of my Bahasa Indonesiathe Indonesian language.
+The teenager who puts the net in the big bag held by two small children speaks as bad English as I do Indonesian.

-I take a long break on this beautiful beach, which is called Pantai Soan or Sohang, I do not know.
-I transcribe approximately the name given to me by the teenager of the fishing family ...
-This beautiful beach, from where you can see both the Lombok Islands and the two Nusa (Lembongan and Penida), well, I can not even show it to you!
+I take a long break on this beautiful beach, which is called Pantai Soan or Sohang, I don't know.
+I transcribe approximately the name given to me by the teenager of the fishing family...
+This beautiful beach, from where we can see both the islands of Lombok and the two Nusa (Lembongan and Penida), well, I can't even show it to you!
 I ran out of batteries!

 The spare batteries I took were unloaded.
-And in the area, not a warung had no batteries other than those cursed local ABC batteries, not powerful enough for my camera.
+And in the area, not a warung (small shop) had no batteries other than those damn local ABC batteries, not strong enough for my camera.

 Never mind.
 If one day you follow me like this splendid little coastal road, fork off the yellow scrap bridge, follow the bad road with little speed, hurry to the children, do not crush the hens and stop at height a flight of steps on your right.
 It's here.

-Last update of 19.08.2009: Discover images of this beach (Pantai Songean, his real name) in this article, posted a year later: → Bali: they found "my" beach
+Updated on August 19, 2009 :discover pictures of this beautiful beach (Pantai Songean, his real name) in this article, posted one year later: → Bali: they found "my" beach again